Red Sox vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- In four games as the underdog over the last 10 contests, the Red Sox were upset in every contest.
+- In five games as the underdog over the last 10 matchups, the Red Sox have a record of 1-4.

+- When it comes to the over/under, the Red Sox and their opponents are 5-5-0 in their last 10 games.

-- Oddsmakers have yet to post a spread in any of the Red Sox's past 10 games.
-Boston games have finished above the point total three times in a row, and the average total during this stretch was 7.8 runs.
+- Oddsmakers have not posted a spread in any of the Red Sox's past 10 games.

 Red Sox Betting Records & Stats